 Washing hands before eating and after using the toilet is known to save more lives than any single vaccine, reducing the diarrhea death rate by half and Acute Respiratory Infections death rate by one-quarter.
-Hand washing involves five simple and effective steps (Wet, Lather, Scrub, Rinse, Dry).
+Hand washing involves a total of 11 steps.
 Make this your habit.

 Many other options such as cleansing wipes, antibacterial lotions and hand sanitizers are easily available to maintain hygiene.

 You use your hands to touch everything around you, and it’s the fastest way to communicate infectious germs.
 It is surprising and eye opening to spend 10 minutes at a public rest room at the office, mall or movie theater.
 Observe the number of people who will actually wash their hands.
 And if they do wash their hands do they wash their hands properly?
 This short experiment may result in your greeting people with a ‘Namaste’ instead of shaking hands.

 Eventually, if you touch your eyes, nose or mouth, it gives germs access to your insides.
 So avoid touching your eyes, especially, with your hands as this prevents transmission of any germs.

 – Before, during, and after preparing food

 – Before and after caring for someone who is sick

 – Before and after treating a cut or wound